-Used to determine or check the size of the round window (RW) or cochleostomy, to confirm if the electrode with sheath will fit.
+Used to determine/check the size of the cochleostomy or round window, to confirm if the electrode with sheath will fit.

-Using the cochleostomy sizing tool to test the opening confirms if the sheath stopper will prevent the sheath and electrode from advancing too far into the cochlea.
+Using the sizing tool to test the opening confirms if the sheath stopper will prevent the sheath and electrode from advancing too far into the cochlea.

-Depth Gauges CochlearTM Contour Advance® CochlearTM Straight Depth Gauge Depth Gauge Z179994 Z60006
+Depth Gauges Contour Advance Depth Gauge Z179994 Depth Gauge (Straight) Z60006